 If it is required to encode information about changes made to ENC data it must be done using Update Information.
-This feature must be encoded to cover the extent of changed data incorporated in the SENC via ENC Updates (ER Application Profile), and may also be used to indicate changes introduced in ENC New Editions.
+This feature must be encoded to cover the extent of changed data incorporated in the Syste Deleted: SENC

+Database via ENC Updates (ER Application Profile), and may also be used to indicate changes introduced in ENC New Editions.
 It carries information about the changes.
-Update Information may be associated with features which have changed using the association Updated Information (see clause 25.19).
+Update Information may be associated with features that have changed using the association Updated Information (see clause 25.19).
+Deleted: which